Frameworks, core principles and top case studies for SaaS pricing, learnt and refined over 28+ years of SaaS-monetization experience.

 Time-Limited Premium: Full-featured but time-limited trials followed by required payment (Monday.com)

 According to research by Price Intelligently, hybrid models have shown 8% higher growth rates compared to pure freemium or premium approaches in matched SaaS categories.
+For a deeper dive into this approach, explore hybrid pricing models that combine subscription, usage, and services for maximum revenue potential.

 Slack's freemium approach helped it quickly build a massive user base and define the workspace communication category.
 Meanwhile, Microsoft Teams initially followed a premium-only model bundled with Office 365.

-The outcome offers interesting insights: Slack achieved remarkable early growth and category leadership, while Microsoft leveraged its existing enterprise relationships to gain substantial market share through its premium offering.
+The outcome offers interesting insights: Slack achieved remarkable early growth and category leadership, while Microsoft leveraged its existing enterprise relationships to gain substantial market share through its premium offering